mxmlnkn/ratarmount/README.md

   --disable-union-mount
-                        Mounts all specified archives in equally named subfolders under the mount point. (default: False) --oss-attributions    Show licenses of used libraries.
+                        Mounts all specified archives in equally named subfolders under the mount point. (default: False) --index-minimum-file-count INDEX_MINIMUM_FILE_COUNT
+                        Create indexes for archives with fewer than this limit of files in memory instead of creating a .index.sqlite file.
+This is currently not applied for TAR files because the file count only becomes known after parsing the archive, for which an index is already created. (default: 1000) --oss-attributions    Show licenses of used libraries.
   --password-file PASSWORD_FILE
                         Specify a file with newline separated passwords for RAR and ZIP files.
 The passwords will be tried out in order of appearance in the file. (default:
                         )
+  --transform REGEX_PATTERN REPLACEMENT
+                        Specify a regex pattern and a replacement string, which will be applied via Python's re module to the full paths of all archive files. (default:
+                        None)
+  --union-mount-cache-max-depth UNION_MOUNT_CACHE_MAX_DEPTH
+                        Maximum number of folder levels to descend for building the union mount cache. (default: 1024) --union-mount-cache-max-entries UNION_MOUNT_CACHE_MAX_ENTRIES
+                        Maximum number of paths before stopping to descend into subfolders when building the union mount cache. (default: 100000) --union-mount-cache-timeout UNION_MOUNT_CACHE_TIMEOUT
+                        Timeout in seconds before stopping to build the union mount cache.
+                        (default: 60)
   --use-backend USE_BACKEND
                         Specify a backend to be used with higher priority for files which might be opened with multiple backends.
 Arguments specified last will have the